Jason C. Bartz, Ph.D.

 Director, Molecular Epidemiology

-My laboratory is involved in research related to the epidemiological analysis (i.e., tracking the movement in patient populations) of problem bacterial pathogens.
-We have developed a number of methods that are currently used both nationally and internationally to monitor the movement of these organisms (e.g., pulsed field gel electrophoresis, PCR, and DNA sequence based methods).
-With the explosion of new chromosomal sequence information (there are now approximately 200 completely sequenced bacterial genomes) we are searching for new, previously unknown, chromosomal “signature” sequences that may help to identify problem bacterial pathogens and better allow us to monitor their spread.
+Research Interests: The Goering laboratory is involved in research related to the epidemiological analysis of problem bacterial pathogens (i.e., tracking the movement of infectious agents in patient populations).
+They have developed a number of methods that are currently used both nationally and internationally to monitor the movement of these organisms (e.g., pulsed field gel electrophoresis, PCR, and DNA sequence based methods).
+With rapid developments in the whole genome sequencing (WGS) of pathogenic bacteria they are searching for ways optimize the use of WGS in epidemiological analysis.
+They are also actively looking for new chromosomal “signature” sequences that may help to quickly identify problem bacterial pathogens and better allow them to monitor their spread.

 Patrick Swanson, Ph.D.